ThreatConnect-Inc/threatconnect-developer-docs/docs/python/victims/_metadata/associations/crud/delete.rst

 Delete Victim Associations
 """"""""""""""""""""""""""

-The code snippet below demonstrates how to remove an association between a Victim and another Group, Indicator, and Victim.
-This example assumes there is a Victim with an ID of ``123456`` in the target owner.
-To test this code snippet, change the ``victim_id`` variable to the ID of a victim in your owner.
+The code snippet below demonstrates how to remove an association between a Victim and another Group.
+This example assumes there is a Victim with an ID of ``123456`` and an Incident with an ID of ``654321`` in the target owner.
+To test this code snippet, change the ``victim_id`` and ``incident_id`` variables.

 .. code-block:: python
     :emphasize-lines: 28-29,31-32,34-35,37-38